nablang/nablang/doc/nabla/basic-syntax.md

 If you need to store blocks for futher use, it is better for the method to require lambda instead.
 When a local scope ends, the reference count to the associated blocks are checked -- if more than 1, it raises an error.

+Variables are declared the first time you assign it.
 Can use `var` to force declare variable instead of search up captures

     a = 0
     do
       var a = 3
       a # 3
-    end
-    a # 0
+    end # this subroutine is pure and can be turned into a lambda a # 0

-[design NOTE] Just check the type is better, error message is easier to understand than "block can not be converted to lambda because it contains mut-assignment in line ...".
+## Difference in `return` between subroutines and lambda

+- `return` in lambda terminates the lambda itself
+- `return` in subroutine terminates the enclosing `def` block

-## anonymous value `_`
+## Anonymous value `_`

-if it is "left value" which lies on the left of assignment or matching-assignment, then it has no effect. (see also pattern matching)
+If it is "left value" which lies on the left of assignment or matching-assignment, then it has no effect. (see also pattern matching)

     [_, x] = [3, 4]
     x as _ ~ 4